mootoday/www-mootoday-com/src/content/blog/dev-environments-in-the-cloud-are-a-half-baked-solution/index.md

 ---
-title: "Dev environments in the cloud are a half-baked solution"
+title: 'Dev environments in the cloud are a half-baked solution'
 summary: "Cloud-only dev environments are fundamentally interested in charging you for writing code.
 Instead, we need a hybrid solution that automates local dev environments AND let's you run them in the cloud, should you choose to do so."
 createdAt: 2022-12-08T04:03:13.067Z
 featured: true